VA Mixing

 Once you've chosen a card that you want to work on, you should assign it to yourself and drag it into the "Peer Review" column.

-Choose a few audio clips from your card that represent the audio well (loud lines, quiet lines, retakes, etc.).
-Mix these clips how you intend to mix the entire card, and post it on Discord for the other mixers to hear.
-We can talk about your EQ, compression, etc. and iron out any issues before you get going.
+Choose a few audio clips from your card that represent the audio well (some loud lines, some quiet lines, some retakes, etc.).
+Mix these clips how you intend to mix the entire card, and post your audio on Discord for the other mixers to hear.
+Together we can talk about your EQ, compression, etc. and iron out any issues before you get going.
 Anyone with the "VA Mix Approver" role can approve you to move on to the next step.

 3. Mix In Progress